-Have you or a loved one been arrested or interrogated without being read your Miranda rights?
-If so, the police may have violated your legal rights under the U.S. Constitution.
+Police are not required to tell you what you are being charged with or your Miranda rights at the moment of arrest.
+However, if you or a loved one were arrested or interrogated without being read your Miranda rights, the police may have violated your legal rights under the U.S. Constitution.

 Whether the police violated your legal rights depends on the details of your case.
 If your rights were violated, it could provide a legal basis for getting your case thrown out or for suppressing evidence at trial.
 A civil rights or criminal defense attorney can help determine whether your rights were violated and how it might affect your criminal case.

-If your arrest took place in Philadelphia or the surrounding areas, contact Philadelphia based civil rights and criminal defense law firm Wimmer Criminal Defense Law for help.
+If your arrest took place in Philadelphia or the surrounding areas, contact top Philadelphia criminal defense law firm Wimmer Criminal Defense Law for help at (215) 712-1212.

 What Are Miranda Rights?